A BirdsCaribbean Partnership Tour

 This tour is available as a private trip for any size group.
 The tour cost will vary with the number of people and any custom requests.

-Highlights of CU: Cultural Immersion & Endemic Birding
+Highlights of CUBA: Cultural Immersion & Endemic Birding

-Description of CU: Cultural Immersion & Endemic Birding
+Description of CUBA: Cultural Immersion & Endemic Birding

 Cuba is well-known for its amazing landscapes, vibrant culture and unique biodiversity.
 Birding in Cuba is extraordinary.
 According to the new Endemic Birds of Cuba: A Comprehensive Field Guide, 371 birds have been recorded in Cuba, including 26 which are endemic to the island and 30 which are considered globally threatened.
 Due to its large land area and geographical position within the Caribbean, Cuba is also extraordinarily important for Neotropical migratory birds—more than 180 species pass through during migration or spend the winter on the island.